 The mission of the University of Valley Forge is to prepare individuals for a life of service and leadership in the church and in the world.
 A significant part of this preparation takes place via the Core, which is a central part of each of our carefully designed majors.
 The Arts, Sciences, and Christian Worldview classes in the Core prepare students for leadership roles in the marketplace and in fields of ministry.
 Specifically, each student attains well-defined levels of competency in the areas of communication, psychology, social sciences, humanities, mathematics, science, and health and nutrition.
-Students prepare themselves academically, spiritually, and vocationally through this rigorous curriculum as they develop skills in oral, written, and reading interpersonal communication, comprehension, research, analytical thinking, quantitative reasoning, information literacy, understanding the Christian worldview, and cultural awareness.
+Students prepare themselves academically, spiritually, and vocationally through this rigorous curriculum as they develop skills in oral, written, and interpersonal communication, information literacy, research, critical thinking, quantitative reasoning, understanding the Christian worldview, and cultural awareness.
+In addition, students develop a knowledge of the arts, sciences, and culture.
 In this tight-knit, relational community, qualified professors serve UVF's students with a commitment to their preparation and success.